hiteshtawar/ops-guide-simple/README.md

 ## 🎯 What is Production Support?

-Production Support helps support engineers execute operational tasks faster and safer by:
+Production Support helps support team execute operational tasks faster and safer by:

 - **Natural Language Interface**: Just describe what you want to do
 - **Pattern-Based Classification**: Fast, explainable keyword matching (no AI/ML)